Adopted by the Libertarian Party Radical Caucus, April 24, 2016; amended at the Membership Convention held June 24, 2017.

 Private sector labeling must be allowed to replace government-mandated labeling — consumers will be better served with competitive certification and labels and the ability to reject products whose labeling fails to meet their personal standards.

-Make private individuals or corporations bear full responsibility for damages they inflict on their neighbors with unwanted externalities including pesticides, herbicides, and genetic modifications.
+Private individuals or corporations must bear full responsibility for damages they inflict on their neighbors with unwanted externalities including pesticides, herbicides, and genetic modifications.

 Pollution of air, water, and land violates the rights of individuals to their lives and property.
 We support the development of an objective legal system defining property rights to air and water and a modification of the laws governing such torts as trespass and nuisance to cover damages done by pollution.
-Strict liability, not government agencies and arbitrary government standards, should regulate pollution.
-Current government measures concerned with pollution often bypass court proceedings, without concern for restitution to the victims of pollution or the rights of the accused.
-Governments have been among the worst polluters due to the fact that they are seldom held liable.
-This will change, and governments will be held liable like any private person or corporation.
+Strict liability, not government agencies and arbitrary government standards, must regulate pollution.
+Governments will no longer be able to be among the worst polluters due to the fact that they will be held liable like everyone else under this system.

 We support holding property owners fully liable for damages done by their toxic waste.
 We oppose the creation of governmental funds, backed by the taxing power, to finance toxic waste clean-up.